-When you think about it, you wouldn’t really imagine Maltese people to be the most avid mountain climbers in the world, but our flag has been flown on the peak of the world’s highest mountain, Mount Everest, among other incredibly high and treacherous mountains which have also been summited by Maltese people.
+When you think about it, you wouldn’t really imagine Maltese people to be the most avid mountain climbers in the world, but our flag has been flown on the peak of the world’s highest mountain, Mount Everest, among other incredibly high and treacherous mountains summited by Maltese people.

 Cho Oyu, China/Nepal Border

 Cho Oyu, a Himalayan mountain, is the world’s sixth-highest, standing some 8,201 metres above sea level.
 The mountain’s name means “Turquoise Goddess” in Tibetan.
 Believed to be the easiest mountain over 8,000 metres to climb, it summited by Greg Attard, Marco Cremona and Robert Gatt on 24th September, 2009 as they prepared to summit Everest some months later.

 Everyone knows this one – Everest is, of course, the world’s highest mountain.
 Its peak is some 8,848 metres high and it is notoriously difficult to reach due to inclement weather and steep inclines.
 The mountain claims numerous lives each year as a result.
 The same trio who summited Cho Oyu, Greg Attard, Marco Cremona and Robert Gatt, summited Everest together with their British guide, Victor Saunders, on 17th May, 2010, becoming the first Maltese to do so.
 Greg Attard summited the mountain for a second time, climbing from a different face, with a different expedition team on May 25th, 2014.